Sunday, April 14, 2024

 "I think you might be in the wrong place," she whispered.

 "Maybe?"
 I allowed.
 I considered the reasons why it felt uncomfortable.
 Why were they perceived as unfriendly and I was considered warm and gentle?
+Sex?
+Race?
 Being disciplined and being critical were both appropriate traits to assign to me.
 (So were the other categories, really, but that's how these exercises work.)

 "Huh."
 The comment made the woman's shoulders relax.
 "Yeah."